stackhero-io/mosquittoGettingStarted/README.md

 The `authenticationServer.js` is an API written with Express that will allow you to handle MQTT users authentication in a simple and powerful way.

-You'll get more informations about the API authentication on [Stackhero's documentation](https://www.stackhero.io/documentations/).
+You'll get more informations about the API authentication on [Stackhero for MQTT Mosquitto documentation](https://www.stackhero.io/en/services/Mosquitto/documentations).

 ## The client